 Moving houseplants cross country can be done with a little bit of planning and preparation.
-This blog covers Matco Toronto movers best tips for preparing plants for a long distance move.
+This blog covers Matco calgary movers best tips for preparing plants for a long distance move.

 Prep Your Houseplants

 Clean up your plants two weeks before moving.
 Prune larger plants so they are more compact for transporting.
 Pruning also results in healthy and more attractive plants.
 To prune, simply pinch back newer growth with your thumb and forefinger.

 If your plants require special nutrients, soil, or growing conditions, now is the best time to gather your supplies for the move.
 Consider whether these supplies will be available in your new hometown, and locate a supplier before you move.
 If certain soils or tools will be hard to find after the move, consider buying more to bring with you – or possibly consider leaving certain plants behind.